 And if you’re not a Supermetrics user and want to just test these dashboards, don’t worry—you can start a free 14-day trial.
 No credit card required.
-And join our Supermetrics affiliate program to earn 20% recurring commissions from each recommendation that leads to a sale.
+And join our Supermetrics partner program to earn 20% recurring commissions from each recommendation that leads to a sale.

 Also, have a look at these affiliate marketing strategies to get more conversions.